 Kuja drishti to the 7th-from-Chandra could be an excellent professional trait in a psychotherapist, a forensic scientist digging for clues , a police detective , a diagnostic physician, a performance-oriented sports coach or sales coach - really any specialist whose job it is to push folks -- right up to their competitive limit.
 Naturally Mangala drishti to 7th-from-Chandra is not too helpful in maintaining a long term relationship, where the partnership needs to honor stability and acceptance as the priority values.

 As with the classic Kuja Dosha to the 7th radix bhava , Mangala's drishti to 7th-from-Chandra is easier ultimately if both partner nativities feature the same yoga.
-However there are other varieties of Kuja Dosha that might be compatible with the nativity that features Mangala's drishti to 7th-from-Chandra.
+Some other varieties of Kuja Dosha might be compatible with a nativity that features Mangala's drishti to 7th-from-Chandra.

 The Dosha results in over-stimulation of the emotional plane of the partner, a tendency to invade the emotional space of the partner, and an instinct to compete with the partner in contests to achieve emotional domination.

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mangala Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mangala Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Calendar Nakshatra Navamsha Marriage Children Treasury Career Spiritual Wisdom Cycles of re-Death and re-Birth

 The information on barbarapijan.com is provided for educational purposes only.
 Wishing you every happiness and continuing success in studies!